AdobeDocs/workfront.en/help/classic/manage-work/projects/manage-projects/map-ms-project-fields-to-workfront.md

 product-area: projects
 navigation-topic: manage-projects
 title: Map Microsoft Project fields to Adobe Workfront projects
 description: Projects in Adobe Workfront and Microsoft Project are mostly compatible.
-Using the two applications, you can do the following:
+Using the two applications, you can do the following - EDIT ME.
 ---

 # Map Microsoft Project fields to&nbsp;Adobe Workfront projects